ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 <{{./fixtures/template/jpt-issuer-payloads.json}}
 Figure: Example issuer payloads (as members of a JSON array)

-The first MAC is generated using the key `issuer_header` and a value of the issuer protected header as a UTF-8 encoded octet string.
-This results in the following MAC:

-<{{./fixtures/build/mac-h256-issuer-protected-header-mac.txt}}
-Figure: Issuer MAC of protected header (Base64url-Encoded)

-The issuer generates an array of derived keys with one for each payload by using the shared secret as the key, and the index of the payload slot (as `payload_{n}` in UTF-8 encoded octets) as the input in a HMAC operation.
+The issuer generates an array of derived keys, one per payload slot.
+This is done using the shared secret as teh key and a binary value based on the payload slot index (from zero) as input to the HMAC operation.

 This results in the following set of derived keys:

 <{{./fixtures/build/mac-h256-issuer-derived-payload-keys.json}}
 Figure: Derived payload keys (Base64url-Encoded)

 A MAC is generated for each payload using the corresponding derived payload key.
 This results in the following set of MAC values:

 <{{./fixtures/build/mac-h256-payload-macs.json}}
 Figure: Payload MAC values (Base64url-Encoded)

-The issuer protected header MAC and the payload MAC octet strings are concatenated into a single value known as the combined MAC representation.
+The issuer protected header and payload MAC values are combined into a binary representation known as the Compact MAC Representation.
 This representation is signed with the issuer's private key.

 The proof consists of two octet string values: the signature over the combined MAC representation, and the shared secret.